 Parents: Is your child’s teacher doing everything possible to support learning?
 Teachers often dictate the success or failure of a child’s education — particularly if that child has attention deficit hyperactivity disorder (ADHD or ADD).

 Next to parents, teachers are the most influential people in a student’s life.
 The best teacher will develop ADHD strategies to show students that they are capable and worthwhile.

-Here are some ideas that work to establish a supportive, structured classroom that will encourage learning, enforce discipline, and boost self-esteem for all students.
+Here are some strategies for teaching children with ADHD that work to establish a supportive, structured classroom that will encourage learning, enforce discipline, and boost self-esteem.

 Strategies for Students with ADHD

 - Assign work that suits the student’s skill level.
 Students with ADHD will avoid classwork that is too difficult or too long.

 - Offer choices.
 Children with ADHD who are given choices for completing an activity produce more work, are more compliant, and act less negative.
 Establish, for instance, a list of 15 activity choices for practicing spelling words like writing words on flash cards, using them in a sentence, or air-writing words.